-Part Three of the test should be a conversation of a more general nature and should last about five minutes.
+Part Three of the test will be a conversation of a more general nature and should last about five minutes.

-Both role plays and conversations should be marked by the centre according to the instructions and a sample recorded for external moderation.
+Both role plays and conversations should be marked by the Centre according to the instructions and a sample recorded for external moderation.

-www.PapaCambridge.com Each candidate role play card contains two role plays.
-The list below gives details of the which the role play cards appear in this booklet.
+www.papacambridge.com Each candidate role play card contains two role plays.
+The list below gives details of the pay which the role play cards appear in this booklet.